-It’s not very often that people celebrate a longer journey, but when it comes to air travel, non-stop service is the gold standard, and Qantas has just completed – and many are celebrating – the longest non-stop commercial flight in the world.
+It’s not very often that people celebrate a longer journey, but when it comes to air travel, non-stop service is the gold standard.
+Qantas completed a record-breaking flight – that many are celebrating – as the longest non-stop commercial flight in the world.

-Yes, the flight was a test, but it was completed as part of the decision-making process expected to be completed by the end of 2019.
-If the decision is to go ahead with them, the flights could begin regular services within 2-3 years.
+Yes, the flight was a test, but it was completed as part of the decision-making process expected to see whether to go ahead with the ultra-long-haul flights.
+If it gets the green light the flights could begin regular services within 2-3 years.

 But a big question remains: Can the average human body endure such a long flight without negative, or even dangerous, effects?

 The test flight

 The duration of the test flight was 19 hours and 16 minutes, and flew from New York to Sydney Australia, covering 10,066 miles (16,200km) during the journey.
 Another, longer test flight, from London to Sydney, will be going ahead a month after the first one.

 The New York to Sydney flight used a Boeing 787-9 aeroplane, carried 49 people – all of the crew or other non-public personnel.

 During the flight, the pilot’s brain waves were monitored, melatonin levels were monitored in passengers and crew (melatonin is a natural chemical in the brain that is produced during a healthy sleep cycle), and exercise classes were conducted.
 Other data was collected as well, in an effort to learn as much as possible about the effects of such a long flight on the human body and mind.

 The plane was equipped with maximum fuel, no cargo, and restricted luggage to keep the weight down.
 The limited number of passengers was also an effort to keep weight down for the test.